ginkgo-project/ginkgo/doc/joss/paper.md

 # Performance and Benchmarking

+The Ginkgo software is tailored for High Performance Computing and provides high performance implementation on modern manycore architectures.
+In particular, Ginkgo is competitive with hardware vendor libraries such as hipSPARSE and cuSPARSE [@2019spmvhip].

+![Ginkgo Hybrid spmv performance compared against (left) cuSPARSE and (right) hipSPARSE](figures/ginkgo-hybrid.png)

+![Ginkgo CSR spmv performance compared against (left) cuSPARSE and (b) hipSPARSE](figures/ginkgo-csr.png)

 Ginkgo provides comprehensive logging facilities both in-house and with interfaces to external libraries such as PAPI [@papi].
 This allows for detailed analysis of the kernels while reducing the intellectual overhead of optimizing the applications.